filiprydin/Deep-Stochastic-Filtering/README.md

 # Deep-Stochastic-Filtering

+⛔️⛔️⛔️ DEPRECATED.
+Check out our new repository instead: https://github.com/bagmark/deep-density-filtering.
+This repository is kept for historical reference only. ⛔️⛔️⛔️

 Source code for the master's thesis "A Deep Learning Method for Nonlinear Stochastic Filtering: Energy-Based Deep Splitting for Fast and Accurate Estimation of Filtering Densities" at Chalmers University of Technology.

 Link: <http://hdl.handle.net/20.500.12380/308090>